-Normal data transfer includes the paging of the user data found in the module's internal database in registers 0 to 4999 and the status data.
-These data are transferred through read (BTR) and write (BTW) blocks.
-Refer to the Module Configuration and Ladder Logic sections for a description of the data objects used with the blocks and the ladder logic required.
+Normal data transfer includes the paging of the user data found in the module's internal database and the Status Data.
+These data are transferred through read (input image) and write (output image) blocks.
+Refer to the Module Configuration section for a description of the data objects used with the blocks.
 The structure and function of each block is discussed in the following topics.